ShristySk1/RemoteFirebase/README.md

 # RemoteFirebase
-This app fetches data from firestore and displays all the shortcut keys to users.
+This app fetches data from Firebase Firestore and displays list of quotes.
+You can also add your own quote.
+It also features usecase of RemoteConfig which include promotion dialog, update dialog, dashboard color change and header text change.